PotHix/twist-rs/README.md

 ## Initial goals

-* [ ] Implement one endpoint of the API as a library
+* [x] Implement one endpoint of the API as a library
-* [ ] Expose this endpoint via CLI for easy manual testing and CLI exploration
+* [x] Expose this endpoint via CLI for easy manual testing and CLI exploration
-* [ ] Make functions and structures more FFI-able
+* [x] Make functions and structures more FFI-able
-* [ ] Choose a secondary language and export this function using it
+* [x] Choose a secondary language and export this function using it

-## Future goals

-* [ ] Implement the happy path endpoints
-* [ ] Upload as a crate to crates.io
-* [ ] Create bindings for more languages if the multi-platform experiment succeeded
+## How to run it

+It's a standard Rust crate and can be built with standard cargo commands:

+        cargo build

+This command will build the library and also a CLI so you can test it.
+The CLI will be available at `./target/debug/twist`.

+### Testing it manually via CLI

+To manually test the CLI, you will need your Twist auth token defined an environment variable called `auth`.
+If you are using a unix-like OS, you can just `export` it:

+        export auth=oauth2:10923847102983471029370127198743298

+With the proper token defined, the CLI is ready.

+There are few commands available now but you can try the search command:

+        ./target/debug/twist search -q twist

+For more information use the CLI help:

+        ./target/debug/twist -h

 ## Author